locationtech/rasterframes/pyrasterframes/src/main/python/README.md

 1. Merge all JVM code and dependencies into a single "assembly" JAR file.
 1. Create the PyRasterFrames `.whl` package
 1. Construct a temporary initialization script
-1. Emit a `bash` command with requiesite arguments to load RasterFrames and import PyRasterFrames
+1. Emit a `bash` command with requisite arguments to start a pyspark interpreter with RasterFrames imports.

 You then copy/paste the emitted command into your `bash` shell to start up a spark shell.
 It assumes you have `pyspark` >= 2.3.2 installed in your environment.